lucasavila20/Home-Advantage-and-Attendance-Impact-on-Corinthians-in-the-Brazilian-League/README.md

 All my though process is described on the book, so if you feel like there is no progress being made on some sections, that is probably true, but I guess it is important to register how the work was done

+PS: This text and almost every single one on the book was made by me without consulting any generative AI (like ChatGPT).
+As a result, it may contain several errors.
+I chose this approach intentionally to showcase my true level of English, particularly in writing.
+I don't think it makes sense to use an AI that will mask my true habilites and flaws.